14.1 Employee Health Services

 Unless otherwise noted, employees must report for testing immediately after being notified of such test.
 If the test is a Reasonable Suspicion test, they must be driven to the test immediately after supervisor verification.

 - Reasons for testing (Tests are required in the following cases):

 - When an applicant for a County position critical to the safety and security of employees or the public has been given a conditional offer of employment subject to a negative drug test result.
 (Drug Test Only)

 - When an employee in a County position critical to the safety and security of employees and/or the public has been selected for a random drug test by a computer‐based program.
-The percent of employees to be randomly tested as well as the computer‐based program employed shall be determined by the Director of Human Resources at his sole discretion.
+The percentage of employees to be randomly tested, as well as the computer‐based program employed, will be determined by the Director of Human Resources at his sole discretion.
 The positions that can be randomly tested are as follows:

 - When there is reasonable suspicion (as explained in Section 14.3- Guidelines for Reasonable Suspicion Testing for Drugs and Alcohol) that a County employee, regardless of position, is under the influence of illegal drugs or alcohol.

 - When a County employee has been authorized to return to work at the recommendation of the County’s Medical Review Officer and the Director of Human Resources after testing positive for illegal drug and/or alcohol, after referral to the Employee Assistance Program.

 - Commercial Driver’s License Holders: As required by the Omnibus Transportation Employee Testing Act of 1991 and implementing regulations of the Office of Drug & Alcohol Policy & Compliance and the Federal Highway Administration (49 CFR, Parts 40 and 382, et. al.), all employees and applicants who hold or are offered a position that requires a Commercial Driver’s License (CDL), as a condition of employment and continued employment, will be tested for drugs under the following conditions: